Homepage: The Cicada FAQ

 Short Answer: Yes.

-Answer: According to the dictionary: si-kah-da or si-kay-da.
+According to the dictionary: "si-kah-da" or "si-kay-da".
 Either way is good.

-Answer: NO!
+NO!
 True locusts belong to the same family of insects as grasshoppers, in fact they look just like a grasshopper, in fact they are grasshoppers.
-The confusion stems from the fact that both Locusts and Magicicada emerge in periodic swarms.
+The confusion stems from the fact that both Locusts and Magicicada both gather in extremely large numbers.
 Locusts are far more destructive, destroying all plant life in their path.
 Cicadas just fly around trees and kill a few weakling branches here and there.

 See our article These are Not Cicada Insects for more insects mistaken for cicadas.